Skip to main content

 California's “covenant of quiet enjoyment” ensures that renters can live in their home without unreasonable interruptions.

-This means landlords cannot enter the property whenever they please.
+This means landlords cannot enter the rental property whenever they please.

 tenants opening the door for a landlord